openshift/pipelines-tutorial/README.md

 The execution order of task is determined by dependencies that are defined between the tasks via inputs and outputs as well as explicit orders that are defined via `runAfter`.

+`workspaces` field allow you to specify one or more volumes that each Task in the Pipeline requires during execution.
+You specify one or more Workspaces in the `workspaces` field.

 Create the pipeline by running the following:

 ```bash